YuanyueLi/MSEntropy/README.md

 `Entropy similarity`, which measured spectral similarity based on spectral entropy, has been shown to outperform dot product similarity in compound identification. [(ref)](https://doi.org/10.1038/s41592-021-01331-z)

-The calculation of entropy similarity can be accelerated by using the `Flash Entropy Search` algorithm. [(ref)](https://doi.org/10.1038/s41592-023-02012-9)
+The `Flash Entropy Search` algorithm significantly accelerates the computation of entropy similarity [(ref)](https://doi.org/10.1038/s41592-023-02012-9)

 # How to use this package

-This repository contains the source code to calculate spectral entropy and entropy similarity in various programming languages.
-Also implemented the Flash Entropy Search algorithm in Python.
+This repository provides the source code for calculating `spectral entropy` and `entropy similarity` in multiple programming languages.
+The `Flash Entropy Search` algorithm is also implemented in Python.

 ## For Python users